General Motors South Africa: History

 Founded in 1913, GMSA initially distributed Chevrolet vehicles before beginning to manufacture and distribute vehicles of all of GM's brands in 1926, with the Series AA.
 By the 1960s this included the British Vauxhall marque and the Ranger, marketed as "South Africa's Own Car".

 In 1986, it was sold off and rebranded the Delta Motor Corporation as a result of the passage of the Comprehensive Anti-Apartheid Act in the United States and subsequent divestment of General Motors from apartheid South Africa.
 Delta continued to use the Opel, Isuzu and Suzuki brands under licence from GM as well as pay for the supply of assembly kits.

 Following the transition to democracy in the 1990s, GM acquired a 49 percent stake in the company in 1997, and in 2004 the company once again became a wholly owned subsidiary of General Motors, reverting to its original name.

-It also assembled vehicles for export to other markets in the region, such as Zimbabwe, Zambia, Mozambique, Malawi, Kenya and Mauritius.
+It also assembled vehicles for export to other markets in the region, such as Australia, Zimbabwe, Zambia, Mozambique, Malawi, Kenya, and Mauritius.

 General Motors announced its withdrawal from the South African market on 18 May 2017 after GM's top management had informed its workforce and dealers of the decision.